top of page

 My experience is not uncommon and it feels almost serendipitous that I now have a doctorate in microbiology and can call myself a scientist—an achievement that I attribute greatly to excellent mentorship throughout the years and several well-timed interactions.
 How many bright, young students will never discover this path because of a lack of exposure?
 Or cannot imagine themselves as scientists because they don’t see themselves represented in the field?

-My ultimate goal is to run my own research group studying virus-host interactions.
-This will allow me not only to pursue my passion for research, but also to encourage other underrepresented students to consider careers in science.
-Until then, I am actively pursuing opportunities to share science with the next generation.
-Maybe one day they will remember it as a well-timed interaction!
+My ultimate goal has always been to run my own research group studying virus-host interactions.
+Finally achieving this will allow me to not only pursue my passion for research, but also to encourage other underrepresented students to consider careers in science.
+I will continue to pursue opportunities to share science with the next generation and improve diversity and inclusion in STEM.